Jump to a section on this page:

 The Brooks Campus Library, a bright and comfortable place in the centre of the building, was opened in 1991.

-The collection of over 100,000 print and non-print resources, 17,000 electronic books, and over 20,000 full-text online periodicals provide resources for the various users of the library: students, faculty, staff, and community members.
+The collection of over 100,000 print and non-print resources, 16,000 electronic books, and over 46,000 periodicals provide resources for the various users of the library: students, faculty, staff, and community members.
 Information services are provided on a one-to-one basis at the Information Desk or via text messaging (SMS), instant messaging, email, or telephone.
 The library works with the faculty to provide an information literacy program that teaches students the important skills of locating, evaluating, and citing information.
 Circulation and audio visual services control the whereabouts of the large and varied collection of materials and equipment while providing first-class service.
-The library’s Technical Services functions look after acquiring, cataloguing, and processing the wide range of resources that are made available through the Web-based catalogue that is shared with the University of Lethbridge.
+The library’s Technical Services functions look after acquiring, cataloguing, and processing the wide range of resources that are made available through the Web-based catalogue.
 Other integral components of the college library include copyright advice, maintenance of the College Archives, Cultural Centre music scores, access to computer stations and printers/scanners, and WiFi.

-Library Services participates in formal partnerships with the University of Lethbridge, the Shortgrass Library System, Medicine Hat Public Library, and The Alberta Library.
+Library Services participates in formal partnerships with the Shortgrass Library System, Medicine Hat Public Library, and The Alberta Library.
 The library participates with other groups including the Alberta Association of Academic Libraries, the Canadian Library Association, the Library Association of Alberta, and the Southern Alberta Information Network.
 These connections add to the library’s ability to provide resources and services that are above and beyond.

 Maps Phone Directory News & Events